Vilax/ScipionTomoTutorial_HIV/apoferritinTutorial.md

 To align the tilt series with IMOD the protocol `imod - teamtomo/batchruntomo` will be used.
 The protocol can be executed with default parameters:

-- **Tilt series**: The tilt series to be aligned the dose filtered one is recommened
+- **Tilt series**: The binnedc tilt series
 - **Alignment mode**: Patch tracking
-- **Generate interpolated tilt series**: Yes at bin 4 (just for visualization purpose)
+- **Generate interpolated tilt series**: Yes at bin 1 (just for visualization purpose)
 - **Patch side-length(A)**: 500
 - **Patch overlap percent**: 80

 > **Note**: The output of this protocol is a set of tilt series.
 In the summary, the output tilt series presents a `+ali` flag.
 This flag informs about the alignment, the tilt series present an associated transformation matrix (with the estimated shifts). **The +ali indicates that matrix is associated as metadata but not applied to the tilt series**.
 To visualize the aligned tilt series the flag of the protocol `generate interpolated tilt-series` must be enable.
 In the summary, the interpolated tilt series can be identified with the flag `!interp`.

 ![FormCbatchRun](apoferritinTutorial/batchRunTomo.png)

+The result are two tilt series: non-interpolated (left) and interpolated (right).
+Nothe how the interpolated shows borders as result of applying the alignment transformation matrix.
+Moreover, the orientation of the tilt series changes as result of the alignment.
+The tilt axis must be the Y axis.

 ![outputbatchRun](apoferritinTutorial/outputbatchRunTomo.png)